Lower Beechmont, Queensland: Demographics

+Education

+There are no schools in Lower Beechmont.
+The nearest government primary schools are Gilston State School in Gilston to the east, Beechmont State School in neighbouring Beechmont to the south-west, and Canungra State School in Canungra to the west.
+The nearest government secondary school is Nerang State High School in Nerang to the north-east.

 Amenities

 Syd Duncan Park

 Syd Duncan Park is a large green expanse situated on the southern side of the rise above Beechmont Road.
 The park provides views of the Numinbah Valley and Advancetown Lake, and across to Currumbin and Tallebudgera Valleys.

 The park was named after Mr Syd Duncan, who operated a dairy farm at the site and donated the land to the council for use as a community park.
 Mr Duncan had lost everything in a house fire in November 1950 and was substantially assisted by the community to recover.

 The park is home to a community-built nature play space, which includes a dry creek bed, timber structures for physical and imaginative play, a tunnels embankment slide, basketball court and more.

 Lower Beechmont Conservation Area

 The Lower Beechmont Conservation Area is one of the largest conservation areas managed by the Gold Coast City Council.
 Covering 775 hectares, it is part of the habitat corridor between Canungra and Coombabah and is a critical link between Mount Tamborine and Springbrook.

 The area was purchased using the Open Space Preservation Levy paid by Gold Coast ratepayers and forms an important piece of the green backdrop of the city.
 Fauna surveys have revealed the presence of 257 species, including twenty species listed as threatened under State or Commonwealth legislation.

 The lookout off the end of Freemans Road offers views across the city and out to sea.
 On clear days it is possible to see out over Moreton Bay and glimpse the buildings of Brisbane.